-Time Lords (First, Second, Third, Fourth, Fifth, Sixth, War, Tenth, Eleventh and Twelfth Doctors)
+Time Lords (First, Second, Third, Fourth, Fifth, Sixth, War, Tenth, Eleventh, Twelfth and Thirteenth Doctors)

 Tenth Doctor: Thats how I choose to remember them, the Time Lords of old.
 But then they went to war, an endless war.
 And it changed them, right to the core.
 Youve seen my enemies, Wilf.
 The Time Lords are more dangerous than any of them.